rpcme/aws-cloud-and-xilinx-workshop/Lab3.md

 ## Outcomes

-In this lab, you brought in live control sensor readings into the AWS cloud and saw them plotted on a dashboard using the MQTT communication mechamisms of a:FreeRTOS.
+In this lab, you brought in live control sensor readings into the AWS cloud and saw them plotted on a dashboard using the MQTT communication mechamisms of Amazon FreeRTOS.
 We then invoked a sensor health failure which caused the MicroZed device shadow to change to a failed state; which was automatically detected by the unit controller and AWS cloud to generate alerts.

 [Next Lab](./Lab4.md)